-ARL pool vehicles are monitored after every two years by an outside agency.
+ARL pool vehicles are monitored after every two years by an outside agency for vehicular emissions.
 Following parameters are tested to confirm vehicle condition & need for maintenance as per PEQS requirements:

 - ✓ Smoke

 - ✓ Carbon monoxide

+- ✓ Hydrocarbons

 - ✓ Noise

 The vehicular emission report shows a detailed analysis of the required parameters and also gives recommendation for further maintenance of the vehicle.
-All of the vehicles have been monitored from third party as per PEQS.
+All of the vehicles have been monitored from third party as per PEOS.